 The Brookside Private Reformatory for Protestant Girls was established in 1887 by Mrs W. T. Rowe.
 It was located at Glenfine, and later in the town of Cape Clear, near Scarsdale.
 Many girls ended up in Brookside after unsuccessful boarding out or foster care placements.
 It closed in 1903.

-In a visit to Brookside in 1890 reported on in the Age, the author ‘Mem’ describes Mrs Rowe as ‘a lady who has made it her life work to assist in the rescue of young girls whose surroundings have, almost inevitably in most cases, brought them into trouble’.
+The Brookside Private Reformatory for Protestant Girls was established on 29 December 1887 by Mrs W. T. Rowe.
+In a visit to Brookside in 1890 reported on in the Age, the author ‘Mem’ describes Mrs Rowe as ‘a lady who has made it her life work to assist in the rescue of young girls whose surroundings have, almost inevitably in most cases, brought them into trouble’ (Farm life for reformatory girls, 1890).
+It was initially established at Glenfine, and soon moved to more extensive premises in the town of Cape Clear, near Scarsdale.

-Brookside was a private, or ‘assisted’, reformatory, made possible by the Juvenile Offenders Act 1887, where the government paid 5 shillings a week towards the maintenance of girls in the reformatory.
+Brookside was a private, or ‘assisted’, reformatory, made possible by the Juvenile Offenders Act 1887, which was assented to only weeks before the opening of Brookside.
+The government paid 5 shillings a week towards the maintenance of girls in the reformatory.
 (The government also ran a reformatory for girls in Coburg, and one for boys in Ballarat.)
 A government report from 1890 stated that Mrs Rowe and the Good Shepherd Sisters (who ran reformatories at Abbotsford and Oakleigh) ‘have the same entire control and guardianship over their wards as that enjoyed by the Superintendent of the Boys’ Reformatory, a Government institution’.

 The 1872 Report of the Royal Commission on Reformatory and Industrial Schools had commended the reformatory work of the Good Shepherd Sisters with Catholic girls, and stated the ‘extreme desirability’ of work with Protestant girls being in private, rather than government, hands.
 The Secretary urged the same in the Departmental Report of 1886, leading to the establishment of Brookside in 1887.

 The Department saw Brookside’s rural location as ideal for such an institution, being ‘away from large towns, gold-fields and factories, and surrounded within moderate distances by the residences of suitable employers’.
 Another benefit, according to the Secretary of the Department, was the ‘absolute separation from disreputable friends and relatives’.
+The reformatory was about giving the young women an “involuntary retirement” from the sins of city life.
+The Department of Industrial and Reformatory Schools considered country life to be the “most steadying of influences” for young people, and wanted all private reformatories to be situated as distant as possible from Melbourne and large towns. (annual report, 1888, p.50).

-Brookside’s remote situation also meant that absconding was ‘practically unknown’.
+Brookside’s remote situation meant that absconding was ‘practically unknown’.
 This was also mentioned by ‘Mem’ in the Age report:

 There is no lock and key supervision here, but liberty to scamper among the fields, full and free trust when the cows have to be brought home, hay has to be made in the paddock beyond the Creek, or the wood cart has to be loaded in the forest land still further away … Green fields, I’m sure most people will agree, are a very much more wholesome restraint than iron bolts and bars.